 That’s the question over a dozen former global custody network managers who spoke with FinOps Report over the past month are asking as concerns mount that the COVID-19 pandemic could eventually prompt banks to start slashing budgets.
-Network management is a cost center and chief financial officers might eventually wonder whether retaining the entire task in-house is worth the effort and expense as revenue generating units, such as prime brokerage, are starting to balk at allowing the costs to lower their bottom lines.
-Depending on the size of the bank’s global network and the number of network managers involved, the annual costs savings relying on a shared service model could easily come to over US$1 million.
+Network management is a cost center and chief financial officers might soon wonder whether retaining the entire task in-house is worth the effort and expense as revenue-generating units, such as prime brokerage, are starting to balk at allowing the costs to lower their bottom lines.
+Depending on the size of the bank’s global network and the number of network managers involved, the annual costs savings relying on a shared service model could easily come to over US$1 million, by some estimates.
 That’s not including additional savings from replacing annual on-site due diligence visits with virtual visits which could amount to over US$500,000 annually for a large global custodian.
-Fund managers are also beginning to wonder whether they are getting their monies worth paying for all the work due diligence network managers perform in overseeing local agent bank relationships.
+Fund managers are also beginning to question whether they are getting their monies worth paying for all the due diligence work network managers perform in selecting and overseeing local agent bank relationships.

 “The shared service model for custody network management can provide a balance between cutting costs through redundancies and providing better data analysis to decision-makers,” says Gregg Sisco, managing principal of Global Network Management Services, a Monmouth, New Jersey based startup specializing in network management due diligence and relationship management.
 “Network management teams could be reduced to core groups to digest and review the data analytics.”
 Ideally, those analytics should be provided in real-time rather than on a quarterly or semi-annual basis particularly as operational delays and glitches can occur more frequently if staff works remotely as highlighted during the pandemic.
 Global custodians aren’t willing to publicly specify what problems occurred, but there is plenty of industry talk that the number of trades which failed to settle on time increased by at least twenty percent in March and April for some local custodian banks in Asia, including India.
 The two-fold reason: trade volumes spiked by over 50 percent and offshore processing centers were temporarily shut down with no back-up sites immediately available.